autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 ## Introduction

 Here is coding guideline for a topic message handling in Autoware.
 It includes the recommended manner than conventional one, which is roughly explained in [Discussions page](https://github.com/orgs/autowarefoundation/discussions/4612).
-Refer to the page to understand the basic concept of the enhanced method.
+Refer to the page to understand the basic concept of the recommended manner.
 You can find sample source codes in [ros2_subscription_examples](https://github.com/takam5f2/ros2_subscription_examples) referred from this document.

-## Typical message handling method usually used
+## Typical message handling manner usually used

-At first, let us see a typical message handling method usually used.
+At first, let us see a typical message handling manner usually used.
 [ROS 2 Tutorials](https://docs.ros.org/en/rolling/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html#write-the-subscriber-node) is one of the most cited references for ROS 2 applications, including Autoware.
 It implicitly recommends that messages received by subscriptions should be referred and processed by a dedicated callback function.
 Autoware follows that manner thoroughly.